Skip to main content

 I can prepare handover notes for [project], update [system], and brief [Colleague Name] on any open items before I leave.

-Close by asking the employer to confirm receipt, your final working day, and any exit steps.
-This protects the record and avoids confusion later.
+End by asking your employer to confirm receipt, your final working day, and any exit steps.
+This protects your record and helps avoid confusion later.

 See a natural close